HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 Poor security management within a company can have a significant impact on its customers' private data.
 In 2020, , 40 domains were breached and personal data about thousands of users leaked.

-HaveIBeenPwned [[https://haveibeenpwned.com/](https://haveibeenpwned.com/)] allows users to check whether their email address or phone number was leaked in a data breach.
+[https://haveibeenpwned.com/](HaveIBeenPwned) allows users to check whether their email address or phone number was leaked in a data breach.
 Up until now, HaveIBeenPwned has tracked 562 breaches, leaking 640 million records.
 We show the number of data breaches that have occurred in the previous year.
 Breaches that are _sensitive_ in nature refer to the possibility of a negative impact on the user, if someone were to find that user's data in the breach.
 One example of a sensitive breach is "[Carding Mafia](https://www.vice.com/en/article/v7m9jx/credit-card-hacking-forum-gets-hacked-exposing-300000-hackers-accounts)", a platform where stolen credit cards are traded.

 Note that 40 breaches in the previous year is a lower bound, since many breaches are only discovered, or made public, several months after they have occurred.